 Required Time Commitment

-It is assumed that once engaged in PST, the clinician will devote between 16 to 22 hours over the course of six months (or more) to becoming certified.
+It is assumed that once engaged in PST, the clinician will devote between 19 to 22 hours over the course of seven months to becoming certified.